Subham8166/REDSTORE_e-commerce_Website/README.md

 # REDSTORE_e-commerce_Website
-This Project was made by using HTML , CSS &amp; JS (basics).
+This Project was made by using HTML & CSS.